Intercostals are the muscles of the ribcage that run between the ribs and allow, or limit, ribcage mobility.

 There are three layers of Intercostal Muscles: External, Internal, and Inner Intercostals.

-Typically, the Intercostals rapidly contract to protect us from the trauma.
-Occasionally, these muscles will remain contracted for longer periods of time and limit the movement of the ribs.
+Intercostals contract to protect us from trauma.
+Occasionally, these muscles remain contracted for longer periods of time and limit the movement of the ribs.

-A bruised or broken rib will often heal with some internal scar tissue within the Intercostals, which again limits their elasticity and restricts movement.
+A bruised or broken rib will often heal with some internal scar tissue, which limits the elasticity of these muscles and restricts movement.

-After a few of these 'dings' on the ribcage, our freedom of movement may be compromised.
+After a few of these 'dings' on the ribcage, our freedom of movement and breath may be compromised.

 Massage can certainly help with that!